 All schools wishing to participate in any of the New York State loan programs will be responsible for monitoring this site for program updates and time-sensitive information; there will be no paper mailings.

 The DOE’s Office of Non Public Schools, administers these programs for eligible students who reside in New York City and/or attend a non-public school located in New York City.

 While New York City resident students attending a non-public school located within New York City are eligible to participate in any of the four loan programs, K-12 students legally residing in New York City yet attending a non-public school outside of New York City are only eligible to participate in the NYSTL program via the DOE.
 To inquire about state funding for the purchase of library materials or computer software or hardware on behalf of New York City resident students attending a non-public school located outside of the New York City school district, please contact the school district in which your school is located.Participation Requirements

-Participation in any of the four loan programs requires that non-public schools, including day care centers that operate a kindergarten program, submit a Loan Request and Enrollment Certificate (LREC) to the DOE on an annual basis.
-Non-public school principals/directors use the LREC to report enrollment data for the current school year which represents their school’s needs.
+Participation in any of the four loan programs requires that non-public schools submit a Loan Request and Enrollment Certificate (LREC) form to the DOE on an annual basis.
+Non-public school principals/directors use the LREC (2 page) form to report enrollment data for the current school year which represents their school’s needs.
 Funding for the loan programs is determined by the actual number of K-12 students who legally reside in New York City and/or attend your school.
+In addition, there is a Principal’s Statement of Assurances (page 2) that requires the principal’s/director’s signature.

-In order to complete the form, your school must already possess a 12-digit Basic Education Data Systems (BEDS) number issued by SED, and a four-digit school location code issued by the DOE.
+To complete the form, your school must already possess a 12-digit Basic Education Data Systems (BEDS) number issued by SED (State Education Department), and a four-character alpha school location code issued by the DOE.
 If you do not yet have these, please request them immediately:

 - SED BEDS Number: email@example.com